garrandall/popular-music-data/tracks/starbright-johnny-mathis.md

 Now my heart is counting on you.
 Wont you grant my wish tonight.

-Starbright, wont you glow with all your splendor.
+Starbright, won't you glow with all your splendor.
 Wont you make her heart surrender.
 Wont you make her mine tonight.